STATEMENT FROM SGN

 RBG has already implemented numerous LTNs 'in all but name' across west and east Greenwich.

 Streets left facing toxic and dangerous traffic across the Borough now need

 West Greenwich has over 1000 children a day attending two schools, many more walking through the area to other local schools; a high footfall of local residents, pets, cyclists using our streets, especially during winter months when the Park is closed early evening.

 And, let's not forget the safety of millions of visitors to this part of Greenwich, bringing in £1.4 billion annually to the local economy.
 We can only imagine their perception of Royal Greenwich witnessing the sorts of scenes below.

 Please scroll down and also check out the Safety Pages:

-As surrounding neighbourhoods have received piecemeal Low Traffic Neighbourhood-style measures over years, West Greenwich became the last remaining pocket with minimal traffic reduction measures.
+As surrounding neighbourhoods have received piecemeal Low Traffic Neighbourhood-style measures over years, West Greenwich became the last remaining pocket with minimal traffic reduction measures in its immediate vicinity.
 Its narrow streets were left vulnerable in the morning and especially evening peaks and also at all times during the weekend.

 (Please turn on sound for all videos & slide if unmute button is slow to respond.)

 Ambulances Caught in Gridlock